-The evening will consist of dinner, check-in, lesson and embodied prayer practice.
+The evening consists of dinner, check-in, lesson and embodied prayer practice.

 Our nine-month Confirmation Class will present what the historic community of faith has held as responses to the questions, "what do we believe, how do we pray and how then shall we live?"
 We also set aside time to enjoy each other’s company and to serve in the church community.
 While the class is required for those wanting to participate in the Episcopal Diocesan rite of Confirmation in the spring, each participant will choose whether or not he or she is ready to make a public affirmation of their faith several weeks before.
 Most of our students are 8th graders, but students 8th-12th grades are welcome to join.
-We meet twice a month from 6:30-8pm outside in the Saint Francis Garden weather permitting.
-When we have to move inside we will be in the Undercroft.
+We meet every other Sunday evening from 6:30-8pm.

 High School Youth Group (9th - 12th grades)